elm-community/elm-webpack-starter/README.md

 ### Install:
-Clone this repo into a new project folder, e.g. `my-elm-project`, and install its dependencies:
+Clone this repo into a new project folder, e.g. `my-elm-project`:
 ```
 git clone https://github.com/moarwick/elm-webpack-starter my-elm-project
 cd my-elm-project
-npm install
 ```

 Re-initialize the project folder as your own repo: